 4. A steady flow of new leads and opportunities

 More leads!
 Better opportunities!
 Who doesn’t want a steady flow of well-qualified new business prospects?
 Fortunately, that is exactly what you should expect from marketing.
 While some firms assign lead generation and nurturing to the sales (business development) function, we think that is a bad idea in most cases.
-The time horizon for lead generation and nurturing can be long.
+The time horizon for lead generation and nurturing can be a long one.
 Nurturing leads can take months, even years.
 Sales are almost always placed on a much shorter operational cycle (“what can you close this month?”).

 Your marketing team should turn your overall strategy into a formal plan to generate new leads and nurture your existing prospects until they become well-qualified opportunities.
 This plan should look ahead at least a year and be guided by clear, trackable metrics (more on this below).

-Be careful that you do not continually add new “marketing ideas,” underfunding campaigns or other unplanned initiatives that may derail the plan.
+Be careful that you do not continually add new “marketing ideas,” underfunding campaigns, or other unplanned initiatives that may derail the plan.
 If you fall into any of these traps, you cannot expect the plan to work, nor can you hold your marketing team accountable.

 Also, be patient.
 Lead nurturing can take time — sometimes a very long time.
 Don’t focus only on immediate results.
 You will need new clients next year, and the year after as well.